-• Line 12 of the worksheet on page 6, whichever applies.
+- Line 12 of the worksheet on page 6, whichever applies.

 Estates and trusts.
-Recompute the miscellaneous itemized deductions deducted on, or as previously adjusted for, Form 1041, line 15b, and any casualty or theft losses claimed on, or as previously adjusted for, Form 4684, line 18, by substituting modified adjusted gross income (see below) for the adjusted gross income of the estate or trust.
-Subtract the recomputed deductions and losses from the deductions and losses previously claimed, and enter the difference on line 6.
+Recompute the miscellaneous itemized deductions shown ( or as previously adjusted) on Form 1041, line 15b, and any casualty or theft losses shown (or as previously adjusted) on Form 4684, Casualties and Thefts, line 18, by substituting modified adjusted gross income (see below) for the adjusted gross income of the estate or trust.
+Subtract the recomputed deductions and losses from the deductions and losses previously shown, and enter the difference on line 6.

 Modified adjusted gross income for estates and trusts.
-For purposes of figuring miscellaneous itemized deductions subject to the 2% limit, modified adjusted gross income is figured by adding the following amounts to the adjusted gross income previously used to figure these deductions:
+For purposes of figuring miscellaneous itemized deductions subject to the 2% limit, figure modified adjusted gross income by adding the following amounts to the adjusted gross income previously used to figure these deductions.

-1. The total of the amounts from lines 3 through 5 of Form 1045, Schedule B,

-2. The exemption amount shown on, or as previously adjusted for, Form 1041, line 20 (line 21 for 1997), and

-3. The income distribution deduction shown on, or as previously adjusted for, Form 1041, line 18.
+- 1. The total of the amounts from lines 3 through 5 of Form 1045, Schedule B, - 2.
+The exemption amount shown (or as previously adjusted) on Form 1041, line 20 (line 21 for 1997), and - 3.
+The income distribution deduction shown (or as previously adjusted) on Form 1041, line 18.

-For purposes of figuring casualty or theft losses, modified adjusted gross income is figured by adding the total of the amounts from lines 3 through 5 of Form 1045, Schedule B, to the adjusted gross income previously used to figure these losses.
+For purposes of figuring casualty or theft losses, figure modified adjusted gross income by adding the total of the amounts from lines 3 through 5 of Form 1045, Schedule B, to the adjusted gross income previously used to figure these losses.